-The Water Fund has the debt, financial and economic capacity to issue the proposed bonds.
-Staff recommends the Committee approve the motion and forward the motion to the full Board for their consideration.
+The Water Fund has the debt, financial, and economic capacity to issue the proposed bonds.
+Staff recommends that the Committee approve the motion and forward the motion to the full Board for their consideration.
+The Committee unanimously recommended forwarding the motion to the full Board for its consideration.